 Two Days of Senate Hearings Give Momentum to DADT Repeal

-December 3, 2010 by Carolyn Simon, Associate Director of Digital Media
+December 3, 2010 by Carolyn Simon, Deputy Director of Digital Media

 After two days of hearings, repeal of "Don't Ask, Don't Tell" has increased momentum thanks to testimony from senior civilian and uniformed military leadership who have advocated for repeal as well as pledged to successfully implement any change Congress chooses to make.
 Yesterday, the Senate Armed Services Committee heard testimony on the Pentagon’s Comprehensive Working Group report on implementation of DADT repeal which showed that troops by and large did not forsee insurmountable challenges with repeal.